datreant/datreant/docs/api_filesystem.rst

 Filesystem manipulation
 =======================
-The components of ``datreant.core`` documented here are those designed for working directly with filesystem objects, namely directories and files.
+The components of ``datreant`` documented here are those designed for working directly with filesystem objects, namely directories and files.

 .. _Tree_api:

 Tree
 ----
-The class :class:`datreant.core.Tree` is an interface to a directory in the filesystem.
+The class :class:`datreant.Tree` is an interface to a directory in the filesystem.

-.. autoclass:: datreant.core.Tree
+.. autoclass:: datreant.Tree
     :members:
     :inherited-members: